miryalkarakshay/cv-exercises/ex05/code/readme.md

 ##### FlowNetC

-Pre-training is currently supported on the FlyingThings dataset.
+Pre-training is currently supported on the FlyingThings dataset and models can be found at ```/project/cv-ws2122/shared-data1/OpticalFlowPretrainedModels```.
 Pre-training on FlyingChairs will be added later.
 ```bash
 python train.py --output /your/output/directory --model FlowNetC --cuda_corr
 ```